 On the Eklutna Glacier near Pichler's Perch and Peril Peak.
 We took skinny skins to climb the steeper sections.
 Skinny skins are old-school skins sliced lengthwise to make skins 1-inch wide for flattish tours.

 Bombing into the Eagle Glacier.
 We were breaking trail six inches deep across everything above 3,000 feet.
 Not so fast.

-Breaking trail for eight hours when you don't expect it made Drew hungrier than normal.
+Breaking trail for eight hours made Drew hungrier than normal.

 We practiced LNT along the way and kicked over a few cairns.